 - Natural preservatives such as vitamin E

 Skin and coat supplements aren’t your only options.
 If anxiety is causing your pup to stress-chew, talk to your vet about adding a calming chew to your dog’s diet.
-If allergies are bothering your pup, consider an allergy relief chew.
+If allergies are bothering your pup, consider an allergy support chew.

 Whether you’re opting for a skin supplement or a calming chew, choose supplements without: